-Instructions : The following Pie Chart Maker creates a pie chart based on the data you provide in the form below.
+Instructions : The following Donut Maker creates a donut chart based on the data you provide in the form below.
 All you have to do is type your data and the name of the categories.
 The tool will deliver a pie chart with the corresponding percentages for each category.

 How to Use this Donut Chart Generator.